 - 80 points normally through Level 3 academic qualifications (BTEC, A-Level, Scottish Highers, IB etc)

-- At least a Grade4/C in GCSE English Language (or equivalent)
+- At least Grade4/C in GCSE English Language and Mathematics (or equivalent)

 After the first year, you may choose a more focused study track:, triple threat training, singer/acting focus or a more dance-based focus.
 This allows you to choose a direction of study in the second and third year of the course that is in line with your natural talent and likely destination.
 These tracks give the opportunity to explore your strengths and passions in greater detail, and opens the degree to students whose strengths lie in or one or more specialist areas.

 This track is designed to support students who are suited to all aspects of Musical Theatre i.e. singing, acting and dance.
 There is an equal emphasis on Musical Theatre subjects and Dance disciplines.
-Students on this track are expected to reach a high level in all the disciplines of singing, acting and dance.
+On this track you are expected to reach an exceptional level in all the disciplines of singing, acting and dance.